rapplu/PathDHES/README.md

 ```
 python3 query-directpath.py DATA SOURCE TARGET SETUP-FLAG NUM-CORES
 ```
 Note that the hypergraph data is stored using zero-indexing, unlike most of the examples included in previous notebooks, so keep that in mind when choosing a SOURCE node and a TARGET node.
 Moreover, if running a query on a dataset you already use, make sure to make SETUP-FLAG false in order to avoid issues in how the files are stored (currently, it seems like they don't get overwritten).

-# PathGES: An Efficient and Secure Graph Encryption Scheme for Shortest Path Queries

-This is the associated artifact for the paper "PathGES: An Efficient and Secure Graph Encryption Scheme for Shortest Path Queries" by Francesca Falzon, Esha Ghosh, Kenneth G. Paterson, and Roberto Tamassia.

-**Important:** This repository implements several cryptographic primitives (used for research purposes) which should not be used in production.

 ## Detailed Usage